telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

         });
     });

-### Adjust Grid layout on page zoom
+### Adjust Grid Layout on Page Zoom

-When a web page is zoomed, the browser will change the size of all page content, except the scrollbars.
-This will lead to misalignments between the header and data area in Grids with scrolling enabled.
+When a web page is zoomed, the browser changes the content size of all pages except for the scrollbars.
+This leads to misalignment between the header and the data areas in Grids that have their scrolling functionality enabled.

-In order to adjust the layout, execute the following code on `window.resize`:
+To adjust the layout, execute the following code on `window.resize`:

 ###### Example

     var grid = $('#GridID').data('kendoGrid');
     grid.thead.closest(".k-grid-header").css("padding-right", kendo.support.scrollbar(true));

-If the Grid is in RTL mode use padding-left instead of padding-right.
+If the Grid is in the right-to-left (RTL) mode, use the `"padding-left"` instead of the `"padding-right"` configuration.

 ### Virtual Scrolling

 Virtual scrolling is an alternative to paging.
 When enabled, the Grid loads data from the remote data source as the user scrolls vertically.